logpai/loghub/README.md

 ### Organizations that request these datasets
-We proudly announce that the loghub datasets have been requested by more than [64 organizations](https://github.com/logpai/loghub/wiki/Loghub).
+We proudly announce that the loghub datasets have been requested by more than [64 organizations](https://github.com/logpai/loghub/wiki/Loghub) from both industry and academia.

 ### Feedback